-The Program will conduct a duplication of benefits analysis prior to a Grant Award being made to an Applicant.
-If it is later determined or revealed that the Applicant has received additional assistance or did not disclose all assistance received, the Grant Award will be reduced or modified to account for the additional funds received.
-If the Applicant knowingly did not disclose all provided assistance, the Program Award can be rescinded, and the Applicant deemed ineligible for the program.
+The Program will conduct a duplication of benefits analysis prior to an award being made to an Applicant.
+If it is later determined or revealed that the Applicant has received additional assistance or did not disclose all assistance received, the award will be reduced or modified to account for the additional funds received.
+If the Applicant knowingly did not disclose all provided assistance, the award can be rescinded, and the Applicant deemed ineligible for the Program.

-11.1.2 DOB Process
+10.2 DOB Process

-The duplication of benefits process involves a two-tiered verification process that consists of DOB Analysis and DOB Review.
+The duplication of benefits process involves a two-tiered verification process:

+DOB Analysis:

 The initial review is completed by the DOB analyst who confirms all datasets are obtained and reviewed including government (FEMA, SBA), private insurance, legal disaster-related settlements, and any other assistance types.

+If the DOB analyst is unable to confirm the total assistance received, the application shall be returned to the Case Manager for Applicant correspondence to request needed documentation, and necessary updates.

+After verifying total assistance received, the Analyst will determine whether the Applicant rejected any assistance they were eligible to receive and support their findings with documentation.
 After the DOB Analyst has confirmed the total assistance received, the analyst submits to the DOB reviewer.

+DOB Review:

 The secondary review is completed by the DOB reviewer.
 Within the secondary review, the DOB reviewer shall perform a review of all assistance types.
-Additionally, the DOB reviewer is responsible for confirming all assistance has been identified and accurately reflected within the system of record.
+Additionally, the DOB reviewer is responsible for confirming all assistance has been identified and accurately reflected within the Application Portal.
+If the DOB reviewer discovers any discrepancies with the supporting documentation from the analyst or additional assistance, the application is returned to the DOB analyst for updates.

-11.1.3 Calculating Total Assistance: Sources of Funding
+10.3 Calculating Total Assistance: Sources of Funding

-Total assistance includes any disaster-related resources such as cash, lawsuit settlements, insurance proceeds, grants, and subsidized loans received by or available to an Applicant, including awards under local, state, or federal programs, and from private or nonprofit charity organizations for damage and Rehabilitation of the primary residence.
+Total assistance includes any disaster-related resources such as cash, lawsuit settlements, insurance proceeds, grants, and subsidized loans received by or available to an Applicant, including awards under local, state, or federal Programs, and from private or nonprofit charity organizations for damage and Rehabilitation of the primary residence.
 At a minimum, each Applicant will include a review of the following assistance types: